yuxin2003/yuxin2003.github.io/_pages/about.md

 Beyond Research
 ======
 Yuxin has extensive multi-industry internship experiences.
-He recently completed an eight-month tenure as a communication specialist at [NIO](https://www.nio.com/?noredirect=).
-Prior to that, he worked as a graduate admissions officer at [NYU Shanghai](https://shanghai.nyu.edu/).

-Additionally, Yuxin is a professional photographer and concert director.
-He has worked on the show management of several famous singers, including G.E.M., Zhang Jie (Jason) and Teens In Times (TNT).
+Additionally, he is a professional photographer and concert director.
+He has worked on the concert management of several famous singers, including G.E.M., Zhang Jie (Jason) and Teens In Times (TNT).

 ---